apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 Be aware of settings and some smaller restrictions, which mostly will be fixed in the upcoming releases.

-- Keep groups/roles lower case (which should be fixed in current Fulcrum Security 2.x/Turbine 5.x)
+- Keep groups/roles lower case (fixed in current Fulcrum Security 2.x/Turbine 5.x)
-- abstract classes and managers are included (because of some minor bugs in Fulcrum Security 1.1.0, same as above)
+- abstract classes and managers are included (resolved after Fulcrum Security 1.1.0, same as above)
 - LogoutUser action is included as an custom example
 - LoginUser action is included (to check for anonymous user, may be fixed in future release)
 - OM (Torque Object Mapper) stub classes are included (until configurable in schema with Torque version 5.1)
 - TurbineConfiguration returns a Commons configuration object, even if field is not assignable (fixed in Turbine 5.x, you can then assign e.g. to String instead, cft.
 SecureScreen)
 - Database connection is done initially by default with JNDI.
-If you want to change it, check Torque.properties and (1) for Tomcat, META-INF/context.xml or (2) for Jetty, WEB-INF/jetty-env.xml.
+If you want to change it, check Torque.properties and (1) for Tomcat, META-INF/context.xml or (2) for Jetty, WEB-INF/jetty-env.xml (or ee version).

 ## License